Edith A. Perez: Industry career

-In 2025, Perez officially cemented her role at Cornerstone Specialty Network with acceptance of the role of chief medical officer after serving as a Cornerstone medical advisory partner and key opinion speaker for several years.
+In 2025, Perez cemented her role at Cornerstone Specialty Network upon accepting the role of chief medical officer, following her service as a Cornerstone medical advisory partner and key opinion speaker for several years.
 As chief medical officer, Perez plays a pivotal role in leading and expanding all Cornerstone Specialty Network’s clinical programs, evidence-based initiatives and collaborations with provider partners to empower community oncology practices and ultimately optimize patient care across the nation.
+In a 2014 interview, Perez emphasized the importance of global collaboration in the future of healthcare.
+Personally, she has worked with physicians practicing in various countries across Europe, Asian, Africa, and South America.

 Prior to joining Cornerstone Specialty Network, Perez served as chief medical officer at Bolt Biotherapeutics (2020–2024) bringing her clinical and scientific expertise to direct the development of a novel immune-oncology pipeline.
-Perez was vice president of the BioOncology Medical Unit at Genentech (2015–2018) as well as a member of the Oncology Commercial Leadership Team, where she led the successful development and launch of multiple practice-changing and life-changing oncology therapeutics, including GAZYVA^{®}, PERJETA^{®}, ALECENSA^{®}, and TECENTRIQ^{®}.
+Perez was vice president of the BioOncology Medical Unit at Genentech (2015–2018), as well as a member of the Oncology Commercial Leadership Team, where she led the successful development and launch of multiple practice-changing and life-changing oncology therapeutics, including GAZYVA^{®}, PERJETA^{®}, ALECENSA^{®}, and TECENTRIQ^{®}.
 She was also a member of the Genentech/Roche Cancer Immunotherapy Governance Committee.
 Perez currently serves on scientific advisory committees for two early-stage biotech companies supporting their innovative efforts.

 Academic achievements

-Throughout Perez’s 20+ year tenure at Mayo Clinic, she has distinguished herself in teaching, research and patient care, making profound contributions to the treatment of breast cancer and the advancement of translational biomarkers.
-She was granted a Mayo endowed professorship and rose to become deputy director at large for the Mayo Clinic Cancer Center.
-Global collaborations and funding from the National Cancer Institute (NCI), the National Institutes of Health (NIH), and leading foundations such as the Breast Cancer Research Foundation (BCRF) have been integral to her career.
-While she was working at the Mayo Clinic, Perez was essential to the N9831 trial, which demonstrated the impact of adding trastuzumab to improve disease-free and overall survival for patients with early-stage HER-2 positive breast cancer.
-The combination of chemotherapy and trastuzumab, as opposed to chemotherapy alone, improved the survival rate of patients by 33%, helping to save thousands of lives in the US and around the globe.
+Throughout Perez’s continued tenure at Mayo Clinic, she has distinguished herself in the areas of teaching, research, patient care, and contributing to the treatment of breast cancer and the advancement of translational biomarkers.
+She was granted a Mayo-endowed professorship and was later promoted to deputy director at large for the Mayo Clinic Cancer Center.
+Global collaborations and funding from the National Cancer Institute (NCI), the National Institutes of Health (NIH), and various other foundations, including the Breast Cancer Research Foundation (BCRF), have been integral to her career.
+While she was working at the Mayo Clinic, Perez proved an asset to the N9831 trial, which demonstrated the impact of adding trastuzumab to improve disease-free and overall survival for patients with early-stage HER-2 positive breast cancer.
+The combination of chemotherapy and trastuzumab, as opposed to chemotherapy alone, was observed to improve the survival rate of breast cancer patients by 33%.